-Approximately 6.2 million SF of industrial space has been built in Ada County since 2000.
+Approximately 6.2 million square feet of industrial space has been built in Ada County since 2000.
 New industrial development has been concentrated southeast of the Boise Airport along I-84 or Eagle Road in Meridian.
 It is unlikely that future industrial development will occur in the State Street District, particularly as future land uses transition to more residential and mixed-use development.
-In the online surveys, Boise community members placed pins on the State Street Corridor to indicate where they'd like to see improvements